Water and Sewer Systems

 Dorion is supplied by two pumping stations with a total of seven wells.
 The groundwater undergoes the following processes: disinfection, softening (colour and corrosion inhibitor), distribution to consumers and storage in the water tower near Place Dumont.

 Harwood, Hudson-Acres, Ritchie and Domaine-en-Haut are supplied from wells.
 At present, Hudson-Acres, Ritchie and Domaine-en-Haut are under a permanent Boil Water advisory.
-To correct this situation, there are plans to connect these sectors to the distribution system supplied from the filtration plant.
+For Hudson-Acres and Ritchie, connection of these sectors to the distribution system supplied from the filtration plant is scheduled for February 2019 for the service to be operational in April 2019.

 - the presentation of February 8, 2017, on the drinking water problem in Ritchie/Tree Farm and Hudson-Acres